Pediatric Asthma Care and Remote Patient Monitoring – New Research Insights

-This article reviews how remote patient monitoring (RPM) is improving pediatric asthma outcomes, quality of life, and care coordination.
+This article explores how RPM is improving pediatric asthma outcomes, quality of life, and care coordination.

 Remote Patient Monitoring for Pediatric Asthma Care

-When using remote patient monitoring for asthma, patients and caregivers can monitor changes in airflow and track medication usage from home in between appointment.
-Monitoring is conducted with medical devices such as a remote peak flow meter and a smart inhaler.
+Pediatric asthma care can be managed using medical devices such as a remote peak flow meter and a smart inhaler.
 Once the measurement or the medication is taken, the data is transmitted to the patient’s physician for review.
+A systematic review published in Pediatric Pulmonology looked at 40 different monitoring devices for remote pediatric asthma care.

 Improving Technology for Pediatric Asthma Care